At Westminster Forum Projects you get your chance to debate on the issues of our time and ultimately change policies - so get involved today.

 Shortly after every Westminster Legal Policy Forum seminar, a briefing document is produced.
-This is distributed to all delegates on the day as well as to our contacts in government, and stakeholders more widely.
+This is distributed to all delegates on the day as well as to our contacts in government, Parliament and stakeholders more widely.

 A seminar publication provides a timely record of proceedings, and acts as a guide to the latest thinking on current policy issues for those unable to be at the event.